How We Can Help

 Attend the scene, hospital, and/or home and provide ongoing support to the victim or the family

-Act as a liaison between agencies Provide appropriate agency referrals Provide follow-up call or calls as needed to provide further information/clarification Attend court for all proceedings, and help with all paperwork involved. |
+Provide follow-up call or calls as needed to provide further information/clarification

 Child Victims: